i30817/zxd3/README.rst

 zxd3
 ====

-This utility uses sorting heuristics to diff two zips whose contents are *related* but not named the same.
+zxd3 uses heuristics to try to diff two zips whose contents are *related* but not named the same.
+Zip contents never hit the disc except when recreating the target at the final step of -p.
-This way, it serves a different purpose than utilities like xdelta3-dir-patch which are only effective for 1-to-1 matches in filenames.
-It has two modes: compression takes two zip files, source and target and produces a zxd3 patch (*not* usable by the xdelta3 standalone utility) of their uncompressed, heuristically sorted, contents concatenated as a uncompressed byte stream.

-Patch takes a source zip and a zxd3 file and extracts the contents of the original target zip to a given directory.
+zxd3 patches are *not* usable by the xdelta3 standalone utility.

 Arguments
 ---------

-zxd3 [-h] [-c source.zip target.zip patch.zxd3 | -p source.zip patch.zxd3 out-dir]
+zxd3 [-h] [-c source.zip target.zip | -c2 source.zip target.zip patch.zxd3 | -p source.zip patch.zxd3 out-dir]

+optional arguments:
+  -h, --help            show this help message and exit -c source.zip target.zip
+                        create a patch that transforms source zip into target zip and extracts them.
+Patch will be named as source.zip.zxd3
+  -c2 source.zip target.zip patch.zxd3
+                        create a patch that transforms source zip into target zip and extracts them
+  -p source.zip patch.zxd3 out-dir
+                        apply a patch to source zip and extract contents of the patch to out-dir

 Memory Requirements
 -------------------
-This program will not create temporary files on patch creation and only will create the real output files during patch application.

-Required memory is at least 256mb, probably more.
+Required memory is at least 256mb, possibly more.
 Each of the 2 zips has a sliding window of 64mb that it fills to create xdelta3 diffs, and the xdelta3 module doesn't consume memory view, so the 'usuable' part of those views has to be converted to bytes array during encoding and decoding